Technology interview hub

 - Prioritize high-impact react coding prompts first.

-- Use react trivia rounds to sharpen explanation speed.
+- Use react concept rounds to sharpen explanation speed.

 - Escalate into the frontend interview prep platform for guided sequencing.